talkhausdevs/wolfpark-site/README.md

 This is the official landing page for Wolfpark Recordings, powered by HAUS.

 ## Features
-- Vinyl-stacked artist cards
+- Hero artist highlight
-- Bold red Wolfpark branding
+- Red branding theme
-- Responsive layout with hover effects
+- Call to action for streaming
-- CTA button for music streaming
+- Responsive and modern design

 ## To Deploy
 1. Upload index.html and style.css to your GitHub repo